 Join Pack 1537!

-Parents, please join us on September 16, 2020 at 7pm for a VIRTUAL Join Scouting Night!
+Parents, please join us on September 14, 2022 at 7pm for Join Scouting Night at Shrevewood Elementary Upper Field!
 Learn about how much fun our Cub Scouts have each year and join our Pack!
-Our scouts come from Shrevewood Elementary as well as Timber Lane, Lemon Road, Graham Road, Pine Spring...
+Our scouts come from Shrevewood Elementary as well as Timber Lane, Lemon...

 Both boys and girls in Kindergarten through 5th grade can join Scouting!
-Our first meeting is on September 11th at 7pm at Shrevewood Elementary.
+Meetings begin in September at 7pm at Shrevewood Elementary.
 Meetings will be on Wednesdays, three times per month.
 New Scouts can join ANYTIME during the year.
-Contact us and join our...
+Contact us and join our Pack!...

 Pack 1537 is chartered by the Shrevewood Elementary School PTA, and (normally) meets at Shrevewood Elementary School, located at 7525 Shreve Rd, Falls Church, VA 22043.
 Our scouts also come from other schools such as Timber Lane, Lemon Road, Graham Road, Pine Spring...